reycardo/advent_of_code/README.md

 1. Run `uv venv` to create a venv called .venv
 1. Run `source .venv/bin/activate` to activate the new .venv
-1. Run `uv sync` to install all dependencies via uv
+1. Run `uv pip install -e .` to install all dependencies via uv
 1. Run `uv run pre-commit install` to install pre-commits locally